Fiction on the Web: Content

 Fiction on the Web publishes short stories and audiobooks in six genres: real life (literary), funny, futuristic, fantastic, creepy, and criminal.
 Notable authors whose first published work of fiction was in Fiction on the Web include Rotimi Babatunde (winner of the Caine Prize for African Writing), Rob Boffard, Judy Dushku, Hanja Kochansky, Fred Skolnik, and Sigfredo R. Iñigo (winner of the 2009 Don Carlos Palanca Memorial Award for Literature).

 The FISH list of lively independent literary magazines, compiled by Charlie Fish and hosted at Fiction on the Web, evaluates over 3,000 lit mags on 14 unique metrics, including community engagement, awards won, and editor transparency.

 The magazine is a member of the Community of Literary Magazines and Presses.

 Recognition

 In December 2023, Fiction on the Web was named as one of the 25 Best Lit Mags of 2023 by Chill Subs.

 In December 2024, Fiction on the Web came second in the Chill Subs Community Favorites Best Lit Mag Awards, out of over 500 magazines nominated.

+In December 2025, Fiction on the Web came fourth in the Great Editor(s) category of the Chill Subs Best Lit Mags of 2025.